baijum/selenium-python/source/page-objects.rst

   from locators import MainPageLocators

   class SearchTextElement(BasePageElement):
+      """This class gets the search text from the specified locator"""

+      #The locator for search box where search string is entered
       locator = 'q'

   class BasePage(object):
+      """Base class to initialize the base page that will be called from all pages"""

       def __init__(self, driver):
           self.driver = driver

   class MainPage(BasePage):
+      """Home page action methods come here.
+I.e. Python.org"""

+      #Declares a variable that will contain the retrieved text
       search_text_element = SearchTextElement()

       def is_title_matches(self):
-          return "Python" in self.driver.title
+          """Verifies that the hardcoded text "Python" appears in page title""" return "Python" in self.driver.title

       def click_go_button(self):
+          """Triggers the search"""
           element = self.driver.find_element(*MainPageLocators.GO_BUTTON)
           element.click()

   class SearchResultsPage(BasePage):
+      """Search results page action methods come here"""

       def is_results_found(self):
           # Probably should search for this text in the specific page